bmegyesi/swegram-v2/README.md

 # swegram
-SWEGRAM: Annotation and Analysis of English and Swedish Texts
+SWEGRAM: Annotation and Analysis of English and Swedish Texts!